wazo-platform/wazo-doc/source/system/https_certificate.rst

   * Certificate: :file:`/usr/share/xivo-certs/server.crt`

-2. Change the hostname of XiVO for each XiVO component: the different processes of XiVO heavily use HTTPS for internal communication, and for these connection to establish succesfully, all hostnames used must match the Common Name (CN) of your certificate.
-Basically, you must replace all occurences of ``localhost`` (the default hostname) with your CN in the :ref:`configuration of the XiVO services <configuration-files>`.
+2. Change the hostname of XiVO for each XiVO component: the different processes of XiVO heavily use HTTPS for internal communication, and for these connection to establish successfully, all hostnames used must match the Common Name (CN) of your certificate.
+Basically, you must replace all occurrences of ``localhost`` (the default hostname) with your CN in the :ref:`configuration of the XiVO services <configuration-files>`.
 For example::

       mkdir /etc/xivo/custom